rifaibassel/OctoFarm-Documentation/src/installation/install-linux-arch.md

 ## 4 MongoDB

 This is somewhat of a pain on Arch.
 Because of licensing concerns it is not provided as a package from the official repository so we will need to install the binary from AUR.
 You may use a AUR helper (such as yay) if you prefer.
 It is also possible to leverage something like Atlas MongoDB but that is beyond the scope of this documentation.
+This being Linux (and especially a variant like Arch) there are a probably a couple dozen ways to skin this cat including but not limited to containers (Docker, Podman, etc) Flatpaks, appimages, etc.

 ### 4.1 Install necessary tools